 As a seller, you can always absorb the cost of the tax, but this may not be worth it if the fees you have to pay for the platform you’re using is high as well.
 The fee often ranges, and it really depends on the platform.
 Here is an example of how much it would cost when one person sells their products or service online and decides to absorb the cost.

 That’s not the only challenge, they will then need to figure out how to collect and file these taxes.
-Each selling platform have their own requirements when it comes to tax, with some, like Amazon Marketplace, calculating the tax for you.
+Selling platform have their own requirements when it comes to tax, with some, like Amazon Marketplace, calculating the tax for you.

 There are also platforms like Etsy where sellers will need to calculate and file taxes themselves depending on the customer.
 So depending on the platform, sellers may have a hard time dealing with taxes and would likely not sell their product or services to the countries with a strict or a high digital tax.

-Sadly, this does not mean that sellers and service providers will not push some of the tax cost to the consumers by adding it to the existing price.
+Sadly, this does not mean that sellers and service providers who are affected by this new tax regime will not push some of the tax cost to the consumers by adding it to the existing price.
 This is a possibility as this would be a commercial decision for sellers, and will be based on several factors that vary from business to business.
-Also, if the tax process is too tedious or foreign sellers do not see business in Malaysia as profitable, it’s possible that the product’s listings will be removed from Malaysia, making it unavailable to us.